dtersegno/toastmasters/README.md

 Creates a random schedule for a multi-day [Toastmasters](https://www.toastmasters.org/)-style conference given a list of names.
 Effectively a giant rectangular _Sudoku_ with misshapen and disconnected inner regions.

+The Jupyter notebook is an initial scratchwork version of the code.

 ---
 ### arguments
 - `names_list_path` a file with names to fill the schedule